with people, for nature.

 As a result, conservation practice can at best, fail to understand, and at worst, exclude and negatively impact people's lives.

-The actions and inactions of people shape outcomes for nature.
+However the actions and inactions of people shape outcomes for nature.
 Nature is human.
 Humans are nature.

 Understanding and engaging with people, and all of their diversity and complexity, should lie at the core of conservation work.